joruof/shq/README.md

 # Restrictions

+*  Currently only one thread per process is allowed.
+Synchronization for multiple threads is up to the user.
 *  The size of a single shared memory segment is limited to about 2.1 GB (see code)
 *  Only one writer can write to a shared memory segment at any time.
    Still multiple writers may be opened and write sequentially to the same segment.